DN5007 - Making Matters (2018/19)

 At the end of the module, you will be able to:

 Knowledge and Understanding

-Employ effective methods in the research, testing, application and recording of traditional, current and emerging materials and processes in the development of a design proposal
+Employ effective methods in the research and recording of current and emerging material language in the development of a design proposal

 Cognitive Intellectual Skills